'CNN' Legal Analyst Suggests Donald Trump Is A Racist

 — TMZ (@TMZ) August 7, 2018

 Trump seems to have a real problem with black athletes, in particular, calling those who take a knee in the NFL “SOBs.”
-Toobin says he was particularly impressed with his CNN co-worker, Don Lemon who tweeted his own response to being called dumb.
+Toobin says he was particularly impressed with his CNN co-worker Don Lemon, who tweeted his own response to being called dumb.

 And Don Lemon agrees, saying that Donald Trump “traffics in racism and is fueled by bullying,” says the Huffington Post.
 This was in response to Trump’s tweets that Lemon was the “dumbest man on television,” who made LeBron “look smart, which isn’t easy to do.”